amplafi/amplafi-tools/README.md

 * **[Eclipse latest download:](http://www.eclipse.org/downloads/)** This is the tool you will be developing in (You can start downloading this tool and continue with the instructions if you are on a fast connection).
    * The "Eclipse IDE for Java EE Developers" is the tool you need.

+## Before you start##
+* When going through the instructions, if you run into trouble first look at the known issues section at the bottom of this document to see if your trouble has a known fix.
+* If using windows, the commands will need to be issued from the msysgit bash tool, or cygwin.
+* For windows you may need to change the '/' characters to '\' when issuing commands to the terminal.

 ## Creating the proper folder structure.##

 1. Find the place where you want the amplafi files and tools to be placed.